Neil Simon, Broadway’s master of comedy, dies at 91

 For seven months in 1967, he had four productions running at the same time on Broadway: “Barefoot in the Park”; “The Odd Couple”; “Sweet Charity”; and “The Star-Spangled Girl.”

 He was a meticulous joke smith, peppering his plays, especially the early ones, with comic one-liners and humorous situations that critics said sometimes came at the expense of character and believability.
-No matter.
-For much of his career, audiences embraced his work, which often focused on middle-class, urban life, many of the plots drawn from his own personal experience.
+But for much of his career, audiences embraced his work, which often focused on middle-class, urban life.
+Many of the plots were drawn from his own personal experience.

-“I don’t write social and political plays because I’ve always thought the family was the microcosm of what goes on in the world,” he told The Paris Review in 1992.

-Simon received his first Tony Award in 1965 as best author — a category now discontinued — for “The Odd Couple,” although the comedy lost the best-play prize to Frank D. Gilroy’s “The Subject Was Roses.”
-He won a best-play Tony 20 years later for “Biloxi Blues.”
-In 1991, “Lost in Yonkers” received both the Tony and the Pulitzer Prize.
-And there was a special achievement Tony, too, in 1975.

 Simon’s own life figured most prominently in what became known as his “Brighton Beach” trilogy — “Brighton Beach Memoirs,” ”Biloxi Blues” and “Broadway Bound” — which many consider his finest works.
 In them, Simon’s alter ego, Eugene Morris Jerome, makes his way from childhood to the U.S. Army to finally, on the verge of adulthood, a budding career as a writer.

-The brothers wrote for such classic 1950s television series as “Your Show of Shows,” 90 minutes of live, original comedy starring Caesar and Imogene Coca, and later for “The Phil Silvers Show,” in which the popular comedian portrayed the conniving Army Sgt.
+The brothers wrote for such classic 1950s TV series as “Your Show of Shows,” and later for “The Phil Silvers Show,” in which the popular comedian portrayed the conniving Army Sgt.
 Ernie Bilko.

 Yet Simon grew dissatisfied with television writing and the network restrictions that accompanied it.
-Out of his frustration came “Come Blow Your Horn,” which starred Hal March and Warren Berlinger as two brothers (not unlike Danny and Neil Simon) trying to figure out what to do with their lives.
-The comedy ran for more than a year on Broadway.
-An audience member is said to have died on opening night.
+Out of his frustration came “Come Blow Your Horn,” about two brothers (not unlike Danny and Neil Simon) trying to figure out what to do with their lives.

-But it was his second play, “Barefoot in the Park,” that really put Simon on the map.
-Critically well-received, the 1963 comedy, directed by Mike Nichols, concerned the tribulations of a pair of newlyweds played by Elizabeth Ashley and Robert Redford, who lived on the top floor of a New York brownstone.
+It was his second play, “Barefoot in the Park,” that really put Simon on the map.
+Critically well-received, the 1963 comedy, directed by Mike Nichols, concerned the tribulations of a pair of newlyweds, played by Elizabeth Ashley and Robert Redford, who lived on the top floor of a New York brownstone.

 Simon cemented that success two years later with “The Odd Couple,” a comedy about bickering roommates: Oscar, a gruff, slovenly sportswriter, and Felix, a neat, fussy photographer.
-Walter Matthau, as Oscar, and Art Carney, as Felix, starred on Broadway, with Matthau and Jack Lemmon playing the roles in a successful movie version.
+Walter Matthau, as Oscar, and Art Carney, as Felix, starred on Broadway.
+Matthau and Jack Lemmon played the roles in a successful movie version.
 Jack Klugman and Tony Randall appeared in the TV series, which ran on ABC from 1970-1975.
-A female stage version was done on Broadway in 1985 with Rita Moreno as Olive (Oscar) and Sally Struthers as Florence (Felix).
-It was revived again as a TV series from 2015-17, starring Matthew Perry.
+A female stage version was done on Broadway in 1985, and it was revived again as a TV series from 2015-17, starring Matthew Perry.

 The play remains one of Simon’s most durable and popular works.
 Nathan Lane as Oscar and Matthew Broderick as Felix starred in a revival that was one of the biggest hits of the 2005-2006 Broadway season.